 If you have arrived on this page, the chances are high that you or someone you know is struggling in some way with a combination of symptoms related to adult ADHD.

-ADHD coaching for adults includes behavioral therapy, counselling and coaching to address each symptom and overcome the problems that arise.
-We stat with an assessment of you executive functioning.
-This will highlight you strengths and areas of challenge.
-We use proven methods to break down personal barriers, personalized strategies designed for your brain and your life!
+ADHD coaching for adults includes behavioral therapy, counselling, and coaching to address each symptom and overcome the problems that arise.
+We start with an assessment of your executive functioning.
+This will highlight your strengths and areas of challenge.
+We use proven methods to break down personal barriers, and personalized strategies designed for your brain and your life!